cryptool-org/cryptool1/readme-source.txt

 A) Readme for developers who want to build CrypTool from the current C++ sources.
 =================================================================================

-Remarks:
-- The current release version 1.3.05 was built with Visual C++ 6.0.
-- The current beta can also be compiled with VS.net 2003.
-- Compared to the release version 1.3.05 the current beta contains several additions like:
-    - Online help files in HTML format instead in Winhelp format
-    - Demo of side-channel attack
-    - Demo of challenge response and client-server authentication
-    - and a lot more (see roadmap entry in left frame at www.cryptool.org).

 1. Files you need
    ~~~~~~~~~~~~~~
 readme-source.txt 	This readme